orsonteodoro/oiledmachine-overlay/README.md

 Users can opt-out by setting CFLAGS_HARDENED_TOLERANCE_USER to a lower multiple to exclude them.
 This opt-in/opt-out is a Faustian bargain.
 If you opt-in, you lose.
 If you opt-out, you lose.
-For opt-out, you accept many vulnerability classes available to attack + performance increase.
+For opt-out, you accept many vulnerability classes available to attacker + performance increase.
 For opt-in, you accept 1 unintended vulnerability possibility + performance penalty.

 The ubsan minimal runtime will be default on in this overlay for hardened marked